BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

                              println!("Indicator Time Slice: {:?}", indicator_values);
                          }

-                         // we could also get the auto-managed indicator values from the strategy at any time. we should have history immediately since the indicator will warm itself up.
+                         // we could also get_requests the auto-managed indicator values from the strategy at any time. we should have history immediately since the indicator will warm itself up.
                          // this will not be the case if we did not have historical data available for the indicator. let history: Option<RollingWindow<IndicatorValues>> = strategy.indicator_history(IndicatorName::from("heikin_atr_20")).await;
                          if let Some(history) = history {